IsaacHevi/zenjott/README.md

 ### Security and Privacy
 - Prioritizes user privacy and data security, ensuring that journal entries and personal information are securely stored and accessible only to the user.
-- Implementation of Google OAuth sign-in for enhanced security.
+- Implementation of Django Authentication sign-in for enhanced security.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript